clach04/puren_tonbo/README.md

 Requires a ccrypt binary, download from https://ccrypt.sourceforge.net/ (or debian apt). ccrypt binary/executable needs to be in the path or the environment variable CCRYPT_EXE needs to have the (full) path.
+NOTE Under Microsoft Windows, is the ccrypt.exe is in a path with spaces, do NOT use double quotes in the SET.
+Example: `set CCRYPT_EXE=C:\3rd party bins\ccrypt.exe`

     python -m puren_tonbo.tools.ptcipher --password password puren_tonbo/tests/data/aesop_win_ccrypt.cpt
     ptcipher --cipher=cpt -e -p test README.md -o README.cpt